Viitorul: Clash with the PNȚ

-Carol's return and Tătărescu's rise

 The new regime also used the censorship apparatus against its rivals, in an attempt to limit the scope of such campaigns.
 In May 1930, Maniu, as the PNȚ-appointed Prime Minister, ordered the Gendarmerie to seize all copies of a Viitorul issue, in which Vintilă Brătianu had "scathingly attacked" his policies.
 Covering this issue at the time, the Chicago Daily Tribune speculated that the episode also had to with Viitoruls "attacks on Prince Carol".
 As a result, "scores of followers of Bratianu gathered in front of the Viitorul office", engaging in "hand to hand fighting" with the Romanian Police.
 The authorities' effort was partly thwarted when two paperboys of Romani ethnicity "succeeded in slipping through the police line", and distributed scores of Viitorul copies to the general public.

+Under Carlism

+Carol's return

-The paradox of censorship was highlighted in June by French journalist Émile Buré: "the National Peasantist government, which had been elevated by denouncing the liberal party's dictatorship, now had to resort to its own heavy-handed methods.
+The paradox of censorship was highlighted in June 1929 by French journalist Émile Buré: "the National Peasantist government, which had been elevated by denouncing the liberal party's dictatorship, now had to resort to its own heavy-handed methods.
 It even enhanced its own tyranny by seizing the newspapers which fought against it with the most rage: Universul and Viitorul."
+In September, Viitorul hosted an unsigned article which focused on the PNȚ's dealings with "occult" financiers, both internal and international, accused of having blocked Romania's accession to cheap credits, and of having infiltrated the PNL to create warring factions.
+As noted by the right-wing Curentul, the piece was highly significant, in that it could be read as a message from someone familiar with the PNL's higher-ups.
+The author was later revealed as Tancred Constantinescu, who supported the "old liberal" mainstream, grouped around Vintilă Brătianu, against Duca and his supporters.
+The article thus exposed a conflict that risked tearing the PNL apart.

-Also then, Carol returned unexpectedly, deposed Michael, and took over as king—his arrival welcomed by Buré as a solution to the PNȚ-ist incompetence.
+In June 1930, at the peak of political disputes, Carol returned unexpectedly, deposed Michael, and took over as king—his arrival welcomed by Buré as a solution to the PNȚ-ist incompetence.
 At the time, Viitorul was reportedly selling more copies than ever before, with its printing press guarded by "former ministers and old generals who belong to the liberal party", with Vintilă Brătianu "fashioned into the champion of press freedom."
+The paper did not welcome Carol, and instead published notes from the PNL's conference—including one by Duca, who called the coup "a most dangerous adventure".
 For a while, the monarch relied on the PNȚ to form government.
 At that stage, Viitorul gave some endorsement to the agrarianist majority, since it also supported European integration—the consensus was expressed in sociological articles by Mitiță Constantinescu and Dimitrie Drăghicescu.
 The latter's contributions also linked pro-European stances with anti-communism, observing that a consolidated European bloc would have cancelled out the Soviet policy of predatory pricing in agriculture.